celo-org/docs/docs/protocol/identity/encrypted-cloud-backup.md

 ### PIN Blocklist

-When using a 4 or 6 digit PIN code to encrypt a backup, there are a number of PINs that are far more common than common than others.
+When using a 4 or 6 digit PIN code to encrypt a backup, there are a number of PINs that are far more common than others.
 Sequences (123456), patterns (124578) and important dates (110989) are chosen most frequently.
 Within 30 guesses, an attacker has a 5-9% chance of guessing a users first-choice PIN code, as suggested by [research into PIN security](https://this-pin-can-be-easily-guessed.github.io/).
 In order to address this, it is highly recommended to block the most easily guessed PINs.